ydahal1/ydahal1/jokes.md

-1. Why did the programmer always carry a screwdriver?
-Because he was always "debugging"!
+1. Why did the software engineer go broke?
+Because he lost his domain in a phishing attack!

-2. Why did the computer go to the doctor?
-Because it had a virus and needed an "antivirus"!
+2. Why don't programmers like nature?
+It has too many bugs!

-3. Why did the developer go broke?
-Because he lost all his "cache"!
+3. Why did the cybersecurity expert always carry a pen and paper?
+Because they couldn't hack into a notebook!

-4. Why was the computer cold?
-Because it left its Windows open!
+4. Why did the computer go to the doctor?
+Because it had a virus and needed some tablets!

 [
-Mon Sep 18 01:06:50 UTC 2023
+Tue Sep 19 01:07:19 UTC 2023
  ]